The Elements of Drawing online sessions 2025

 A series of informal, free, guided sessions online, led by artists, exploring John Ruskin's The Elements of Drawing.

-Join us as we embark on a guided journey through John Ruskin's book The Elements of Drawing, first published in 1857.
-Each session will be led by an artist, and be focused on the practical exercises that Ruskin sets throughout.
-No prior artistic experience is needed, but we encourage all participants to make the time to continue drawing between sessions.
-See further down the page for how the text and exercises are being divided up between the sessions.
+Join us as we embark on a guided journey inspired by John Ruskin's book The Elements of Drawing, first published in 1857.
+To attend, no prior artistic experience is needed, but we encourage all participants to make the time to continue drawing between sessions.

 SESSION FOUR - with Kateri Ewing, is at 3pm (BST) on Saturday 14th June.